dl8bh/cqrweblog/README.txt

-	-spot-count can be configured in config.php (max 200 spots) -just click on spot to insert call/frequency to log input fields -if a band is selected, spots are filtered on this band -Time
+	-spot-count can be configured in config.php (max 200 spots) -just click on spot to insert call/frequency to log input fields -if a band is selected, spots are filtered on this band -colors are as followed:
+		-red: all time new one
+		-green: new on this band
+		-blue: worked but not confirmed
+		-black: confirmed
+-Time
 	-format: hh:mm or hhmm
 	-optional, ifempty: actual time in UTC